meemikeisari/sivu/README.md

 ## Welcome to theheli.xyz

-You found my little corner of the internet, welcome traveler, I guess...
+You found my little corner of the internet.
+Welcome traveler, I guess...

-#### More content coming soon (tm)
+#### Content coming soon (tm)